nhduong/fer2013icprai2018/README.md

 (\*\*\*) Department of Computer Science and Engineering, Chonbuk National University, South Korea
 (\*\*\*\*) Department of Electrical and Semiconductor Engineering, Chonnam National University, South Korea

+      @inproceedings{duongicprai18,
+        author        = "Hai-Duong Nguyen and Soonja Yeom and Il-Seok Oh and Kyoung-Min Kim and Soo-Hyung Kim", title         = "Facial Expression Recognition Using a Multi-level Convolutional Neural Network", booktitle     = "Proceedings of International Conference on Pattern Recognition and Artificial Intelligence (ICPRAI)", year          = "2018",
+        pages         = "217--221"
+      }

 ## Environment
 1. Python 3.5